 [NOTE: Please choose one of the following options, as applicable.
 Delete all other options from the document]

-Option a.
-Where the country has signed the Standard Basic Assistance Agreement (SBAA)

-This project document shall be the instrument referred to as such in Article 1 of the Standard Basic Assistance Agreement between the Government of (country) and UNDP, signed on (date).
-All references in the SBAA to “Executing Agency” shall be deemed to refer to “Implementing Partner.”

-This project will be implemented by [name of entity] (“Implementing Partner”) in accordance with its financial regulations, rules, practices and procedures only to the extent that they do not contravene the principles of the Financial Regulations and Rules of UNDP.
-Where the financial governance of an Implementing Partner does not provide the required guidance to ensure best value for money, fairness, integrity, transparency, and effective international competition, the financial governance of UNDP shall apply.

 Option b.
 Where the country has NOT signed the Standard Basic Assistance Agreement (SBAA)

 The project document shall be the instrument envisaged and defined in the Supplemental Provisions to the Project Document, attached hereto and forming an integral part hereof, as “the Project Document”.